Skip Navigation

 • An effective retirement income plan should be diversified, with both guaranteed income sources and a mix of investments that have historically kept pace with inflation.

-• Having military retirement income may influence how you choose to allocate your investable assets.
+• Having military retirement income is a significant advantage that may influence how you choose to allocate your investable assets.

 • Making smart, informed decisions about when to claim your Social Security benefits can help maximize your guaranteed income.

-• A financial advisor can work with you to build a comprehensive but flexible retirement income plan.
+• A financial advisor can work with you to build a comprehensive but flexible retirement income plan that supports your personal goals.

-Even more significantly, this rule of thumb fails to take into account the fact that you will likely have much more free time in retirement.
+Even more significantly, the old rule of thumb fails to consider the fact that you will likely have much more free time in retirement.
 What you choose to do with all of that free time may, ultimately, be the single biggest determinant of how much money you will need in retirement.
-So if you envision an active retirement filled with activities and travel, it’s entirely possible you’ll need to replace 100 percent or more of your pre-retirement income.
-But if you’re looking forward to slowing down in retirement, or plan to stay busy pursuing less expensive hobbies or outdoor activities, that 70 to 80 percent rule of thumb might be entirely appropriate.
-That’s why it’s a good idea to begin thinking about what sort of retirement you want well before you actually get there.
+If you envision an active retirement filled with activities and travel, it’s entirely possible you’ll need to replace 100 percent or more of your pre-retirement income.
+But if you’re looking forward to slowing down in retirement, or plan to stay busy pursuing less expensive hobbies, that 70 to 80 percent rule of thumb might be entirely appropriate.
+That’s why it’s a good idea to begin thinking about what sort of retirement you want well before you get there.

 How will I know if I’m financially prepared to retire?

-Once you have an idea of how you want to live in retirement, a good first step in building a retirement income plan is to tally up all of your anticipated expenses and then compare them to the approximate income you anticipate will be available to you.
+Once you have an idea of how you want to live in retirement, a good first step in building a retirement income plan is to tally up all of your anticipated expenses and then compare them to the various sources of income you anticipate will be available to you.
 This will give you a good sense of how well prepared you are for retirement.
-To assist you in that effort, here are some reminders about the different types of expenses and income that may apply to your situation.
+You can convey these anticipated expenses and your goals to your First Command Financial Advisor to assist you in your retirement ventures.
+Here are some reminders about the different types of expenses and income that may apply to your situation.

 Expenses

-Expenses can typically be divided into two categories – essential needs like housing, food, clothing, utilities, transportation, medical expenses, maintenance, taxes and insurance; and discretionary or “fun” spending on things like dining out, entertainment, travel, and gifts.
+Expenses can typically be divided into two categories: essential needs like housing, food, clothing, utilities, transportation, medical expenses, maintenance, taxes and insurance; and discretionary or “fun” spending on things like experiences, entertainment, travel, and gifts.

 Pie chart showing potential essential expenses.